shanewhi/world-energy-data/README.md

-This Python package generates charts of CO<sub>2</sub> emissions, fossil fuel production, energy consumption, and electricity trends for the world and specified countires.
-Example charts are displayed at https://www.worldenergydata.org/.
+Generates charts of CO<sub>2</sub> emissions, fossil fuel production, energy consumption, and electricity trends for the world and specified countires.
+Charts are displayed at https://www.worldenergydata.org/.

-This package requires installation of Python and dependancies listed below.
+Requires installation of Python and dependancies listed below.
 Charts are output in SVG format so there's no loss of resolution when magnified.

-This package consists of -
+Python files -
 1. world_energy_data.py (main executable)
 2. user_globals.py (global definitions)
 3. collate.py (extracts and arranges country specific data from input dataset)